 These are the tags that are owned by the primary Authors of this Collection.
 For instance, the Marketing Team creates tags for #Blog or #Competitive Battle Card since these Cards are created by Authors in the Marketing Collection.

 Once you have your list of tags specific to a department or Collection, organize this list into different topics, groups, etc. similar to how we organized the tags in the ALL Team tags.
 Now, create a tag Category in Tag Manager and title it [NAME OF COLLECTION/TEAM] team tags.

 Refer to your Board titles for existing knowledge to help create tags related to broader topics in your Collection.
 Then drill down to create more specific tags that can be layered on these tags.

 5. Build a Team Tag Architecture to Bring all the Tags together

 Now that you have created tag Categories for your ALL Team tags and for your Collection or specific departments, it's time to bring all the pieces together.

-- Your ALL Team tags are the hood and carriage of your car.
-Just like the hood and carriage is visible for everyone who looks at your Car, these are the tags that are most visible and most used by your team as a whole.
+Your ALL Team tags are the hood and carriage of your car.
+Just like the hood and carriage is visible to everyone who looks at your car, these are the tags that are most visible and most used by your team as a whole.

-Just like you can teach someone to drive stick-shift, you can also teach other departments how to use some of the tags in your team tags category that are most relevant to them.
+Just like you can teach someone to drive a stick shift, you can also teach other departments how to use some of the tags in your team tags category that are most relevant to them.